Discover Tweed Valley | Intermediate > AdvancedComments Off on Discover Tweed Valley | Intermediate > Advanced

 We operate ‘small footprint’ mountain bike adventures to minimise any negative environmental impacts of running our business.
 We are often asked about running large group trips in remote, sensitive locations but in line with our safety and environmental policy – that’s not really our forté.

 As well as being members of the key environmental organisations in Scotland, we encourage our clients to consider their interaction with the environments they are riding wherever possible.
 We also make use of local hospitality, products and services to ensure our trips contribute economically to the rural environments we enjoy so much.
 We took another small step in the right direction recently by becoming members of ‘1% for the Planet’.
 But we must do more.

 Consumer Financial Protection

 Our Consumer Financial Protection insurance protects your money.
 This is in fact a legal requirement but not every adventure company even knows this and some choose to ignore it.
 Why?
 Because it’s expensive and complicated to become fully insured in this way, and not every application is accepted.
 Ours was.
 Your money is safe with us.

 Tour Operators Liability

-Did you know that in the UK it’s us, the tour operators, who are liable for all aspects of your gravel bike holiday package in Scotland?
+Did you know that in the UK it’s us, the tour operators, who are liable for all aspects of your mountain bike holiday bike package in Scotland?
 That’s why we have ‘Tour Operators Liability Cover’.
-It’s always worth asking your supplier if they have this insurance and you are properly protected.
+Always ask your supplier if they have this insurance.
 You need it and they should have it.

-We work hard to maintain high professional standards but you probably wouldn’t know it because we’re having way too much fun most of the time.
-Ten years on it still puts the biggest smile on our faces when our clients take time out to tell us how much they enjoyed their bike trip in Scotland.
-See what ‘Our Clan’ have to say about their bike holidays on Google and via our trip reviews.
+We work hard to maintain high professional standards but you probably wouldn’t know it because we’re having way too much fun.
+Ten years on it still puts the biggest smile on our faces when our clients take time out to tell us how much they enjoyed their mountain bike trip in Scotland.
+See what ‘Our Clan’ have to say about their mountain bike holiday on Google and via our trip reviews.